Kaschman/app-generators/README.md

 Getting started:
 1. `$ yarn global add yo` if you haven't installed Yeoman yet.
+2. `$ yarn install`
+3. `$ yarn build`
-2. `$ yarn link` from this project's root directory to make the generator discoverable by Yeoman
+4. `$ yarn link` from this project's root directory to make the generator discoverable by Yeoman
-3. `$ yarn generate` to run the generator
+5. `$ yo react-app` from a different directory - the generator does not work if you have uncommitted git files.

 Some notes on [working with Yeoman in ES6](http://mammal.io/articles/yeoman-generators-es6/).